Learn more about USDCC’s history and mission here.

 Vice President of Development, Director of Social Media

 Melissa was conceived from an anonymous egg donor and learned this just before turning 22.
 She spearheads USDCC’s fundraising initiatives and manages the group’s social media sites.

 Melissa lives in New York with her dog and two cats.
 She has a degree in neuroscience with experience working in medicine, research, bioethics, and human rights.
 In her free time, she enjoys traveling and art, and she is addicted to thrifting and used book stores.

-Director of Mental Health Initiatives
+Vice President of Mental Health Initiatives

 Lindsay is a licensed clinical social worker, late-discovery donor conceived person, and also a recipient parent of donor sperm that she and her wife used to conceive their two sons.
 She works with other mental health providers to develop educational and support materials for USDCC.